Education

 How a student can read and understand effectively

-One of the major strategies to passing any examination is learn to read books and understand the materials recommended for such exam.
-And to effectively do this, you must be able to gain and retain information from the materials you are to read.
+One of the major strategies to passing any examination is learn to read books and understand the materials recommended for such an exam.
+To effectively do this, you must be able to gain and retain information from the materials you are to read.

 It is common to hear “I don’t understand this textbook or course notes” among students.
 However, there are strategies you can you that will help you to effectively read and understand.
 These strategies include: